 A switch has a double pole action with screw terminals and also earth through these screw terminals is called a cord line switch.
 To reduce the strain on the terminal connections it is specifically designed for round three core flexible cords.

 Replacing a lamp switch is an easier and simplest project that can be tackled by anyone.
-While repairing a lamp switch could be a little bit difficult.
+Repairing a lamp switch could be a little bit difficult.

 Replacing a lamp switch means you have to remove the old one and buy a new switch.
 But repairing is a process that leads to removing the fault from a lamp switch, you don’t need to buy a new one.